alexmickelson-2025/raft-Web-Student/ReadMe.md

         - term must be same or newer
         - if index is greater, it will be decreased by leader
         - if index is less, we delete what we have
     - if a follower rejects the AppendEntries RPC, the leader decrements nextIndex and retries the AppendEntries RPC
-16) when a leader sends a heartbeat with a log, but does not receive responses from a majority of nodes, the entry is uncommitted
+~~16) when a leader sends a heartbeat with a log, but does not receive responses from a majority of nodes, the entry is uncommitted~~
 17) if a leader does not response from a follower, the leader continues to send the log entries in subsequent heartbeats
 18) if a leader cannot commit an entry, it does not send a response to the client
 19) if a node receives an appendentries with a logs that are too far in the future from your local state, you should reject the appendentries